-The operations of the banks were transferred to a recently established bank, the National Commercial Bank of Anguilla Limited, which is solely owned by the Government of Anguilla.
+On 22 April 2016, two domestic banks of indigenous capital: National Bank of Anguilla Limited and Caribbean Commercial Bank (Anguilla) Limited ceased to carry on banking business.
+The operations of the banks were transferred to a recently established bank, the National Commercial Bank of Anguilla Limited, which is currently solely owned by the Government of Anguilla.

 Offshore banking licenses are granted under the Trust Companies and Offshore Banking Act (TCOBA).
 Under the TCOBA, a banking licence is granted to applicants who are fit and proper and qualified to carry on offshore banking business.
 Under current guidelines offshore banking licenses will only be granted to: